SamOhrenberg/regulation-database/.github/ISSUE_TEMPLATE/transcription_error.md

 ---

-**Thank you for helping improve the transcription accuracy!** Please provide the following details to help us locate and fix the error.
+Please provide the following details to help us locate and fix the error.

 ---